openpaymentseurope/docs/docs/introduction.md

 ## Standards

-The first generation of Open Payments API is based on the NextGen specification.
+The first generation of Open Payments API is based on the Berlin Groups NextGen specification.
+This common API standard was developed to create a uniform and interoperable communications between banks and TPPs.
 A client already aware of NextGen should be able to work with our platform with no or little hassle.

 For practical purposes we have broken the specification up in 4 different parts corresponding to the building stones described above.
 OAS3 specifications are available:

 - [ASPSP](aspsp-ref.md)
 - [Account Information](ais-ref.md)